abhayychoudhary/Titanic/README.md

 ## How to use this repo

-There are two code file in this repo
+There are two code file in this code

 1.``` Titanic_abhay.ipynb ```
 2.``` titanic.csv ```